Knitting R Markdown to different formats

 In this activity, we will learn some fundamental concepts related to R and R Markdown.
 As we progress through the activity, the ➡️ symbols will prompt us to complete a task to facilitate a more interactive learning session.

-➡️ First, create a new R Markdown document with File > New File > R Markdown…, and then click .
-Knit the file by clicking the Knit button (top left).
+File > R Markdown…, and then click .
+Knit the file by clicking the

-➡️ Create one new R Markdown document for each of the three most common formats: HTML, PDF and Word.
-Knit each of the three documents, noting the differences in style but consistency in the information contained.
+➡️ Create one new R Markdown document for each of the three most

 Note: If knitting to PDF causes an error, you may